HiDeoo/starlight-versions/docs/src/content/docs/configuration.md

 **Type:** `'same-page' | 'root'`
 **Default:** `'same-page'`

-The version redirect strategy used when navigating to this version:
+The version [redirect strategy](#redirect-strategies) used when navigating to this version.

-- `same-page`: Redirect to the same page when navigating to this version.
-- `root`: Redirect to the root page of the documentation when to this version.

 ## Current version configuration